 All these factors were considered to focus program efforts and resources to make the biggest positive impact on the resilience of the Reef and the industries it supports.

-Through a competitive tender process commencing in late 2017 the Marine Park Authority expanded the program from two to seven vessels in 2018.
+Through a competitive tender process commencing in late 2017 the Marine Park Authority expanded the program from two to six vessels in 2018.
 Delivery of the crown-of-thorns starfish control program will be completed through agreements with:

 - Blue Planet Marine